Emma Rogers is a visual artist based in Glasgow. Working in 3 dimensional forms, she focuses on the sculptural qualities within origami.

 Using origami as a methodical process of accumulative construction, Emma often destroys her work to ultimately preserve what becomes an alien landscape of form, texture and colour.

-In ancient Japanese culture the origami fold Kusudama meaning ‘medicine ball’, a predominant feature in Emma’s work, were attached together to form a sphere, filled with incense or pot pourri and hung above pillows to dispel diseases and insure good health.
+In ancient Japanese culture the origami fold Kusudama meaning ‘medicine ball’, a predominant feature in Emma’s work, were attached together to form a sphere, filled with incense or pot pourri and hung above pillows to dispel diseases and ensure good health.
 This almost medicinal element resonates in the way she strives to create a therapeutic process in her practice through repetition.
 Indeed every piece of work is arrived at through monotonous repetition.
 This slow movement of accumulative construction; unhurried and deliberate allows a balance of process and play, space to think and, ultimately, new ideas to grow.